aashish-thapa/aashish-thapa/README.md

 🔭 Currently working on:

-FireWatch App and Anamoly Detection in Time Series Data, Sentiment Analysis with a Chatbot with RNNs.
+ZeroWaste App and Anamoly Detection in Time Series Data, Sentiment Analysis with a Chatbot with RNNs.

 👯 Looking to collaborate on: